alext-sap/lx-collabo/docs/en/template/04_locale-specific_conventions/numbers.md

     *first name, third-party company, third person [grammar], first-language proficiency, first [adverb], the twenty-first century*

-*If no specific guidelines are necessary, leave the following fallback statement:*
+*If no specific guidelines are necessary, leave the following statement:*

 Follow the standard guidelines in the references provided in [General References](../00_general_references.md).
 </details>